Forecast issued at 5:15 am EDT on Tuesday 25 October 2016.

 - Central Ranges: Low-Moderate

-Sunny.
-Light winds at first, then east to northeasterly 15 to 20 km/h in the afternoon tending north to northeasterly in the late evening.
-Overnight temperatures falling to between 3 and 8 with daytime temperatures reaching the low 20s.
+Partly cloudy.
+Light winds becoming northwesterly 20 to 30 km/h in the morning then becoming light in the evening.
+Overnight temperatures falling to between 8 and 13 with daytime temperatures reaching 24 to 30.

-Cloudy.
-High (80%) chance of rain, most likely in the morning and afternoon.
+Mostly sunny morning.
+Medium (60%) chance of showers in the afternoon and evening.
 The chance of a thunderstorm in the morning and afternoon.
-Winds north to northeasterly 15 to 20 km/h turning northwesterly 25 to 40 km/h during the morning.
-Overnight temperatures falling to between 9 and 12 with daytime temperatures reaching between 15 and 23.
+Winds north to northwesterly 15 to 20 km/h shifting southeasterly 15 to 25 km/h during the day.
+Overnight temperatures falling to between 12 and 16 with daytime temperatures reaching 25 to 30.